Lexus IS 300h review

 All the Lexus IS 300h models come with the same 2.5-litre petrol four-cylinder engine and electric motor combination, providing a combined maximum output of 220bhp.
 They’re all rear-wheel-drive and use a CVT transmission – a relatively unusual type of automatic gearbox that has distinctive driving characteristics, but which is said to be always optimised for greatest efficiency.

-You can order your IS 300h in a variety of trim levels, starting with the entry-level Executive Edition, then running through Sport, Advance and F-Sport (also with optional Plus and Premier packs) to the range-topping Premier.
-All are comparatively well equipped as you’d expect from Lexus, although while the Executive Edition includes a seven-inch display, six-speaker stereo and reversing camera, you don’t get navigation.
+You can order your IS 300h in a variety of trim levels, starting with the entry-level IS, then running through F Sport and the range-topping Takumi.
+All are comparatively well equipped as you’d expect from Lexus, and a variety of option packs are available, so you can get just the equipment you need.

 On the road, the IS 300h is a rewarding drive, with plenty of grip and power.
 It doesn’t feel as lithe and agile as premium European rivals, though, and the CVT gearbox makes acceleration seem sluggish and strained – in spite of a 0-62mph time of 8.3 seconds.
 The cabin is practical, roomy and luxurious, although the hybrid batteries compromise boot space compared to more traditional rivals.